gu-r-u/spring-boot-microservices/README.md

 This project is built to:

-Understand microservices deeply, not just theory

-Follow industry-standard architecture
+Gain deep, practical understanding of microservices architecture

+Implement real-world backend design patterns

+Demonstrate production-style Spring Boot microservices

-Serve as a portfolio project for backend roles
+Serve as a strong portfolio project for backend and Java developer roles

+✅ Final Notes

+This repository evolves continuously as new microservices patterns are implemented.
+Each enhancement reflects real-world backend engineering practices, not just theory.